 Any student who has had dance experience should be assessed and placed in a class at the recommendation of the teacher.

-Syllabus music is available.
-Teachers are also able to set their own music with the exception of the variations.
+Teachers are able to set their own music or use the music shown in the training videos.
 Recommended BPM (beats per minute) for each exercise are provided in the teaching notes.

 Studios are required to have their own studio music license for classes.

 Improvisation is included to encourage freedom of movement in Levels 1 and 2.
 The examiner provides the music for the Improvisation.

 Students should prepare for improvisation work seeking to show musicality, use of the floor, use of levels and connection to the music.